 At \$48,552,460, the Planning and Programming programs is 47% of the budget.
-Major changes to the Program budget tasks include the Regional Transit Planning budget increased by \$335,000 for the Youth Ride Free program offset by reduced consultant costs for the completion of the TIES and Coordinated Plan studies.
-The Transportation Development Act budget had a net decrease of approximately \$65,000 for a \$1 million reduction in Article 3 bicycle and pedestrian awards as the prior year contained a multi-year combined award offset by just over a \$1 million increase in Article 8 and 4 allocations to local agencies.
+Major changes to the Program budget tasks include the Regional Transit Planning budget increased by \$335,000 largely due to increased ridership cost for the Youth Ride Free program as ridership continues to exceed expectations and offset by reduced consultant costs for the completion of the TIES and Coordinated Plan update.
+The Transportation Development Act budget had a net decrease of approximately \$65,900 for a \$70,000 increase in STA and SGR pass-through funds to local agencies just over a \$1 million increase in Article 8 and 4 allocations to local agencies offset by a \$1 million reduction in Article 3 bicycle and pedestrian awards as the prior year was a multi-year combined project award.
 The Transportation Programming and Reporting budget increased approximately \$225,000 for increased consultant and staffing costs.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.